ClojureBridge/curriculum/CONTRIBUTING.md

 ## Keeping Forked Repository Up-to-date
 * Setup your forked repository to keep up-to-date with the original (upstream) repository.
+* Fetch latest upstream and merge it to your repository

 ```bash
 # Only once, at the very beginning, add upstream